saghul/qrfcview-osx/README.rst

 Other changes
 -------------
-- Added application icon (bor bundle)
+- Added application icon (for bundle)
 - Added script for building a DMG easily
 - Removed limit on RFC number
 - Removed 'copy' button